muharif/Inetmodels/API/Readme.md

 This API is still under development.
 We are planning to submit the code to Conda or PIP for easier installation.

+Please be aware that we limit the API to 1 query per second.
+This might change in the future.

 Maintainer: muhammad.arif [at] scilifelab.se